sareacct91/Horiseon-Social-Solution-Services/README.md

-    The use of semantic HTML elements in the source code The alternate text to an image in a webpage
-    A descriptive title for the webpage
+    The use of semantic HTML elements in the source code The alternate text to an image in a webpage Consolidation of CSS selectors for element using the same styling A descriptive title for the webpage

 ## Installation